10 best expense management software tools for HR and finance teams

 Expensify is an expense management platform built around automation, combining receipt capture, expense reports, employee reimbursements, and corporate card spend in a single app.
 Its SmartScan technology lets employees snap a photo of a receipt to extract and log details like merchant, date, and amount, reducing manual data entry and helping create reports faster.

-Some reviewers, however, mention a steeper learning curve for new users G2 – Expensify Pros and Cons: Top Advantages and Disadvantages , slower SmartScan processing at times Finances Online – Expensify Review (user review snippet), and more involved setup for accounting integrations Software Advice – Expensify Reviews, so teams may want to plan for a bit of onboarding and configuration upfront.
+Some reviewers, however, mention a steeper learning curve for new users, G2 – Expensify Pros and Cons: Top Advantages and Disadvantages slower SmartScan processing at times,Finances Online – Expensify Review (user review snippet) and a more involved setup for accounting integrations.
+Software Advice – Expensify Reviews So, teams may want to plan for a bit of onboarding and configuration upfront.

 Key Features:

-- SmartScan receipt scanning and extraction: Expensify’s SmartScan feature allows users to snap a picture of a receipt, then uses optical character recognition (OCR) and additional verification to automatically log and categorize expenses without manual typing, pulling key details like merchant, date, amount, and currency.
+- SmartScan receipt scanning and extraction: Expensify’s SmartScan feature allows users to snap a picture of a receipt, then uses optical character recognition (OCR) and additional verification to automatically log and categorize business expenses without manual typing, pulling key details like merchant, date, amount, and currency.

-- Mobile-first submission and approval: Employees can capture receipts, create expenses, and submit reports directly from the mobile app Expensify – Mobile App, while managers receive in-app and email notifications to review and approve expenses on the go.
+- Mobile-first submission and approval: Employees can capture receipts, create expenses, and submit reports directly from the mobile app, Expensify – Mobile App while managers receive in-app and email notifications to review and approve expenses on the go.

 - Seamless integration with accounting software and corporate cards: Expensify connects directly to accounting platforms like QuickBooks, Xero, and NetSuite, so expense data can sync straight into your general ledger.
 It also pulls in company card transactions, making it easier to match charges with receipts and reconcile automatically.